SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 The process of aggregating all the data is quite tedious, so he would like to have a program doing it.

-Since he is no programmer, it's your task to help him.
+Since he is no programmer, it is your task to help him.

 You need to categorize dragons by their **type**.